-Council provides a bulk filtered drinking water supply for rural customers (within the Bathurst Local Government Area but outside the town water supply network) and approved construction and works projects.
-This water supply is accessed through dedicated bulk filtered drinking water filling stations located in Hereford Street between the Macquarie River and Gilmour Street.
+Council provides a bulk drinking water supply for rural customers (within the Bathurst Local Government Area but outside the city water supply network) and approved construction and works projects.
+This water supply is accessed through dedicated bulk drinking water filling stations located in Hereford Street between the Macquarie River and Gilmour Street.

 The water is sourced from the Bathurst water supply system and has been treated to meet the Australian Drinking Water Guidelines.
 The water must be used in a conservative manner that is consistent with Bathurst’s current level of water restrictions.